resource-watch/slate/source/includes/api/_graph.md

 This endpoint creates a graph edge, representative of the relationship between the resource identified in the URL path and the concepts provided in the `tags` field of the request body.

-TODO - when is this called!

-**This endpoint is automatically called when you associate vocabulary or tags with a resource**, so you don't need to manually do it yourself.
+**This endpoint is automatically called when you associate the vocabulary "knowledge_graph" to a resource**, so you don't need to manually do it yourself.
 In order to ensure that API users cannot manually create graph nodes for metadata entries, this endpoint requires authentication from a RW API service, meaning that normal API users won't be able to call this endpoint successfully.
 If, as an API user and using your user's token, you try to call this endpoint, you will receive a response with HTTP status code `403 Forbidden`.

 #### Errors for associating concepts with graph nodes